arnaud-lb/php-rdkafka-doc/README.md

 ```
 docker-compose up build
 ```
-This will be done on startup as well
+This will be done on startup as well.

 This is a stripped-down version of the PHP documentation that can be found here: https://svn.php.net/viewvc/phpdoc/.
 The goal would be to merge it there